 The RSH (Remote Shell) command connects your terminal to a remote host and requests it to execute the command, script, or command procedure that you specify.
 If the command generates output, you see it as if it were produced locally.
 If you omit a remote command when you enter an RSH command line, RSH initiates an RLOGIN session.
 However, if the command line includes the /PASSWORD qualifier, the remote login attempt fails.
 Using the /PASSWORD qualifier invokes REXEC.
-(See Section 3.7.)
+(See Section 3.7, "Issuing a Remote Command with a Password (REXEC Feature)".)